wombat-p/Compomics-Workflow/README.md

 This workflow is based on a docker image which is available at the docker hub (https://hub.docker.com/repository/docker/veitveit/compomicsworkflow) and is downloaded automatically.
 If you want to build your own docker image, be aware that it needs to be named veitveit/compomicsworkflow:dev or change the name in the configuration file.

+## Content
+_Nextflow folder:_ Implementation of workflow

+_Results folder:_ Results from the running the UPS data set

 ## Getting started

 Here is a little script that can be used to test the workflow execution.